-You may be a plumber, decorator, electrician, labourer or any other self-employed contractor.
+You may be a plumber, decorator, electrician, labourer or any other self-employed manual contractor.
 Even an artist or a self-employed sports coach.
 Any of these positions can place a huge physical strain on day-to-day life…

 Your time for other things, therefore – such as tax responsibilities – is likely less than you’d prefer.
 If you are self-employed, you should try out the following solutions.
 Once implemented, you’ll free up more time to earn.